umapraseeda/fw-nrfconnect-nrf/include/net/azure_fota.rst

 ``fwFragmentSize`` should therefore be set to a value lower than the maximum buffer size to reserve space for the HTTP header.

-It is up to the application that uses the library to restart the device when the FOTA completes and an :cpp:enumerator:`AZURE_FOTA_EVT_DONE` event is received.
+It is up to the application that uses the library to restart the device when the FOTA completes and an :cpp:enumerator:`AZURE_FOTA_EVT_DONE <azure_fota::AZURE_FOTA_EVT_DONE>` event is received.

 .. note::
    The current implementation is experimental and may be enhanced in future releases.